skanehira/docui/README.md

 ### From Source

-If you have not installed go and set GOPATH/GOBIN,
-you must install and set env before install docui.
+If you have not installed go and set GOPATH/GOBIN, you must install and set env before installing docui.

 This project uses [Go Modules](https://github.com/golang/go/wiki/Modules) for dependencies introduced in Go 1.11.